 As the saying goes, if it sounds too good to be true, it probably is.
 This usually means someone is selling a gift code on an auction or some such site.
 You can only purchase Flickr Pro accounts from Flickr, through Yahoo!.
 Flickr Pro gift codes are not eligible for resale.
 A Flickr member who purchases such codes from such sales will lose their Pro status, and will likely be out of any money they have spent when such transactions come to our attention.
 It will not be refundable by Flickr/Yahoo!.

 I received an email to claim my prorated refund.
 What should I be aware of?

-When you opt to convert to a free account and receive a prorated refund for your remaining Flickr Pro, you may receive an email from Yahoo!
+When you opted to convert to a free account and receive a prorated refund for your remaining Flickr Pro, you may have received an email from Yahoo!
 Billing that looks like this:

 You are eligible for a refund of $12.34 from Flickr Pro.

 To claim your refund, you must have a PayPal account.
 If you do not have a PayPal account, sign up for one at www.paypal.com using your email address -- don't worry it's fast and free!

 This is your refund authorization code: 635817502cOWVc- You will need this code along with your PayPal account email address to claim and process your refund.